PeekingBoo/Tools_AHK/README.md

 This is a learning tool and not a solution, any features/expansions are yours to implement.

-You will need to edit the .ahk file in a text editor of your choice to affect the windows you want.
+You will need to edit the .ahk file in a text editor of your choice to reference and affect the windows you want.